JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lab.md

 What happens if you call `eat!(wolf, find_food(wolf,world), world)` and there are no sheep anymore?
 Or if the wolf's $p_f<1$?

-Write a simple for loop that runs `7` iterations of a simple simulation that lets a wolf eat one sheep in each iteration with this given world:
+Write a simple for-loop that runs `7` iterations of a simple simulation that lets a wolf eat one sheep in each iteration with this given world:
 ```julia
 sheep = [Sheep(10.0,5.0,1.0,1.0) for _ in 1:5]